YeloFx/YeloFx/README.md

 - 👋 Hi, I’m @YeloFx
 - 👀 I’m interested in working with hmtl pages and files
-- 🌱 I’m currently learning HTML, CSS
+- 🌱 I’m currently learning HTML, and CSS by using MIMO, SoloLearn, and FreeCodeCamp.org
-- 💞️ I’m looking to collaborate on Making a functional webshop
+- 💞️ I’m looking to collaborate on Making a functional webshop, after that much more!
 - 📫 How to reach me is trough instagram @j.v.0413

 <!---